tyyin98/wardrobe/README.md

 # Wardrobe
 ## What is it and what will it do?
-Wardrobe is a desktop app that records one's apparel collection, including clothes, pants, shoes, and accessories all in one place.
+Wardrobe is a desktop app that models the user's wardrobe.
+It records one's apparel collection, including clothes, pants, shoes, and accessories all in one place.
 It allows users to keep track many features of their apparel collection, including：